Chubba Purdy: Nebraska

 On January 17, 2022, Purdy transferred to Nebraska.
 He made his debut for Nebraska against No. 6 Oklahoma.
-He lead the team to one of its two touchdown drives as he went seven of eleven for 35 yards while also rushing five times for 29 yards, including an eight-yard score.
-He also played sparingly against Indiana and Rutgers before playing the entire second have against No. 17 Illinois.
+He led the team to one of its two touchdown drives as he went seven of eleven for 35 yards while also rushing five times for 29 yards, including an eight-yard score.
+He also played sparingly against Indiana and Rutgers before playing the entire second half against No. 17 Illinois.
 Against Illinois he completed three of eight passes for fifteen yards while injured.
 He made his first career start against Minnesota while starter Casey Thompson dealt with injury.
 In the first quarter he would account for 65 total yards of offense and a rushing touchdown for a 10-point first quarter.
-Purdy would start for the second consecutive week against No. 3 Michigan, finishing the game as the team's leading passer and runner despite being knocked out of the game with a season-ending injury.
-He completed 50% of his passes going six of twelve for 56 yards with 39 yards on the ground.
-His season officially ended after undergoing surgery for his collarbone.
+Purdy would start for the second consecutive week against No. 3 Michigan, finishing the game as the team's leading passer and runner despite being knocked out of the game with a season-ending ankle injury that required surgery.

+Purdy entered the 2023 season third on Nebraska's quarterback depth chart behind Heinrich Haarberg and recent transfer Jeff Sims.
+Purdy was named the starter for Week 12 against Wisconsin after Haarberg sustained an ankle injury.
+Although Nebraska ultimately lost to Wisconsin 24–17 in overtime, Nebraska head coach Matt Rhule told media he "thought Chubba played really well."

+On December 20, 2023, Purdy announced that he would be entering the transfer portal for the second time.

+Nevada

+On January 15, 2024, Purdy announced that he would transfer to San Jose State.
+However, San Jose State football coach Brent Brennan was hired by Arizona the next day and on January 22 Purdy announced that he would instead be committing to play football at Nevada.

+On December 4, 2024, Purdy announced that he would enter the transfer portal for the third time.
+However, almost one week later on December 10, he announced that he would return to Nevada for the 2025 season and would withdraw from the transfer portal.

 Statistics

 Personal life

 Purdy is the son of Shawn and Carrie Purdy.
-His older brother, Brock, played quarterback for Iowa State before being drafted as Mr. Irrelevant in the 2022 NFL Draft by the San Francisco 49ers of the National Football League (NFL).
+His older brother, Brock Purdy, played quarterback for Iowa State before being drafted as Mr. Irrelevant in the 2022 NFL draft by the San Francisco 49ers of the National Football League (NFL).
 His older sister, Whittney, played softball for Southeastern.
-Purdy's father, Shawn, played baseball with Miami and in the minor leagues.
+Purdy's father, Shawn, played baseball at the University of Miami and in the minor leagues.